 One of the large contributors to glyphosate research is research scientist Dr. Stephanie Seneff.
 In 2013, she identified “two key problems in autism that are unrelated to the brain yet clearly associated with the condition – both of which are linked with glyphosate exposure: gut dysbiosis (imbalances in gut bacteria, inflammation, leaky gut, food allergies such as gluten intolerance) and disrupted sulfur metabolism/sulfur and sulfate deficiency.”

 Most recently, after cancer researcher Dr. Zach Bush opened a plant-based nutrition clinic, he began questioning the “science on the nutrients’ impact on mitochondrial metabolism.
 As a result, he took a closer look at industrial farming practices and in a recent interview he shared some of his thoughts:

-- Healthy soil is required to grow healthy foods.
+- You need healthy soil to grow healthy foods.
 If the healthy soil is removed, the micronutrients are not present and leaves some deficient.

 - Glyphosate blocks tryptophan pathways and are necessary for amino acids and alkaloids.
-Amino acids and alkaloids are required for someone to get the “medicinal quality of food.”
+A person requires amino acids and alkaloids to get the “medicinal quality of food.”